na-na-hi/renget/archive/iftod.md

 \>You squirm on the couch, hoping that your beautiful half-Taroth date would hurry up and rescue you from this situation.
 \>He suddenly leans forward, his steely eyes locking onto yours, "There won't be any... mounting on this date.
 Are we clear?"
 \>Before you can choke up an answer he pops off the couch, heading toward a large, pointed object jutting out of what looks like a cannon bore in the wall and bisecting the other half of the room.
 \>"Before you answer, you don't mind if I polish my Dragonator, do you?"
-He says, moving to lay a hand on the giant serrated blades.
+He says, moving to lay a hand on the giant serrated blades.%%
 \>You can't form a reply around the lump in your throat.

 ===================================

 >Kulve would be the monster that has that ancient prebuilt computer from 20 years ago that she never bothered to upgrade because she only uses it to order stuff online.

-\>go over to El Dorado to help Kulve with tech issues
+%darkgreen%\>go over to El Dorado to help Kulve with tech issues
 \>how bad could it be
 \>pc struggles to even start up
 \>after the long wait you finally see the desktop only for it be bombarded by pop ups